Home > Glossary of Terms

 Refractive-Index profileThe description of refractive index as a function of radius in a fiber.
 See also: Graded-index; Step index.

-RepeaterIn an optical fiber communication system, an optoelectronic device or module that receives an optical signal, converts it to electrical form, amplifies it (or in the case of a digital signal, reshapes, re-times, or otherwise reconstructs it) and re-transmits it in optical form.
+RepeaterIn an optical fiber communication system, an optoelectronic device or module that receives an optical signal converts it to electrical form, amplifies it (or in the case of a digital signal, reshapes, re-times, or otherwise reconstructs it), and re-transmits it in optical form.

-ResponsivityThe ratio of an optical detector's electrical output to its optical input, with the precise definition depending on the detector type; generally expressed in amperes per watt or volts per watt of incident optical power.
+ResponsivityThe ratio of an optical detector's electrical output to its optical input, with the precise definition depending on the detector type; is generally expressed in amperes per watt or volts per watt of incident optical power.

-Rise TimeThe time it takes an output to rise from a low level to peak value.
+Rise TimeThe time it takes an output to rise from a low level to a peak value.
 Typically measured as the time to rise from 10% to 90% of maximum value.

 Sensitivity1.
-Minimum optical power at receiver input, which is required for proper system operation.
+Minimum optical power at the receiver input, which is required for proper system operation.
 2. Sometimes incorrectly used as a synonym for responsivity.

 Shot NoiseNoise generated by the statistical process of single electrons crossing a p-n junction.
 The mean square shot noise current is directly related to a diode's average current.

 Signal-to-Noise Ratio (SNR)The ratio of signal level to noise level is related to bit error rate performance.
 See also: Bit error rate.